-The Board of Directors is responsible for the preparation and fair presentation of the financial statements in accordance with EU-IFRS and Part 9 of Book 2 of the Netherlands Civil Code, and for the preparation of the report of the board of managing directors in accordance with Part 9 of Book 2 of the Netherlands Civil Code.
-Furthermore, the Board of Directors is responsible for such internal control as its determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to errors or fraud.
+The Board of Directors is responsible for the preparation and fair presentation of the financial statements in accordance with EU-IFRS and with Part 9 of Book 2 of the Netherlands Civil Code and for the preparation of the report of the board of managing directors in accordance with Part 9 of Book 2 of the Netherlands Civil Code.
+Furthermore, the Board of Directors is responsible for such internal control as the Board of Directors determines is necessary to enable the preparation of the financial statements that are free from material misstatement, whether due to errors or fraud.

-As part of the preparation of the financial statements, the Board of Directors is responsible for assessing the Company's ability to continue as a going concern.
-Based on the financial reporting frameworks mentioned, the Board of Directors should prepare the financial statements using the going concern basis of accounting unless the Board of Directors either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
-The Board of Directors should disclose events and circumstances that may cast significant doubt on the Company's ability to continue as a going concern in the financial statements.
+As part of the preparation of the financial statements, the Board of Directors is responsible for assessing the company's ability to continue as a going concern.
+Based on the financial reporting framework mentioned, the Board of Directors should prepare the financial statements using the going concern basis of accounting unless the Board of Directors either intends to liquidate the company or to cease operations, or has no realistic alternative but to do so.
+The Board of Directors should disclose events and circumstances that may cast significant doubt on the company's ability to continue as a going concern in the financial statements.

-Our responsibilities for the audit of the financial statements
+Our responsibilities for the audit of financial statements

-Our objective is to plan and perform the audit assignment in a manner that allows us to obtain sufficient and appropriate audit evidence for our opinion.
+Our objective is to plan and perform the audit to obtain sufficient and appropriate audit evidence for our opinion.
 Our audit has been performed with a high, but not absolute, level of assurance, which means we may not have detected all errors and fraud.

-For a further description of our responsibilities in respect of an audit of financial statements in general, we refer to the website of the professional body for accountants in the Netherlands (NBA). www.nba.nl/standardtexts-auditorsreport.
+For a further description of our responsibilities in respect of an audit of financial statements we refer to the website of the professional body for accountants in the Netherlands (NBA) www.nba.nl/standardtexts-auditorsreport.